 2. Fresh Herbs: Garnishing with fresh herbs like parsley, cilantro, or chives imparts a refreshing, herbaceous note.
 The vibrant green color also adds visual appeal to the dish.

-3. Drizzle of Extra Virgin Olive Oil: A drizzle of high-quality extra virgin olive oil adds richness and a subtle fruity aroma.
+3. Drizzle of Extra Virgin Olive Oil: A drizzle of extra virgin olive oil adds richness and a subtle fruity aroma.
 It’s a classic Mediterranean finishing touch that enhances the dish’s authenticity.

 4. Toasted Almonds or Pine Nuts: Toasted nuts provide a delightful crunch and nutty flavor.
 Sprinkle them over the rice just before serving for added texture and depth.